Last Updated on August 28, 2020

 How to spot?
 Avoid Cocamide DEA, triethanolamine, diethanolamine, monoethanolamine, lauramide DEA, TEA-lauryl sulfate.

-Petrolatum when poorly refined may be contaminated with polycyclic aromatic hydrocarbons (PAHs), a strong human carcinogen linked to various cancers.
+Petrolatum, when poorly refined, may be contaminated with polycyclic aromatic hydrocarbons (PAHs), a human carcinogen with a link to various cancers.
 Also, due to crude oil being non-renewable energy, it is best to avoid its usage.